Santa Ana Personal Injury Attorneys

 Do I Have to Pay My Santa Ana Injury Attorney Up Front?

 One of the first questions new clients ask is how much we cost and when we get paid.
 The answer is simple: nothing up front, and nothing out of pocket—ever.
+That is because we work on a contingency fee basis.

 Your initial consultation is free.
 Bring any evidence and paperwork about your accident, the parties involved, and related costs.
 If your case is a fit with our firm, we only get paid if we win.
 Our fee comes from a portion of the recovery we obtain on your behalf, which we explain and agree upon before we begin.